Lunch & DinnerSide Dishes

 If you grew up thinking Brussels sprouts were bland, mushy, or something you forced yourself to eat during the holidays, this recipe will change your mind.

 These keto Brussels sprouts au gratin are everything a comfort food side dish should be.
 It’s rich, creamy, and cheesy.
-Instead of relying on potatoes like a traditional au gratin dish, this low-carb version lets roasted Brussels sprouts become the star, to let you feel good about eating such an indulgent dish.
+Instead of relying on potatoes like a traditional au gratin dish, this low-carb version lets roasted Brussels sprouts shine, so you can feel good about indulging.

 Even people who normally avoid Brussels sprouts end up going back for seconds because roasting transforms the flavor and brings out their natural sweetness.
 Plus, it creates those golden, crispy edges that pair perfectly with the melted cheese.